-What are the important dates for the 2018 Scholarship Applications?
+What are the important dates for the application period?

 Can I complete one application (including a transcript, EFC information, personal statement, letters of recommendation) to apply for more than one scholarship?

 Yes!
 You may be able to apply for several scholarships by completing one form.
 Some scholarships may require additional information, so make sure to read the brief information about each scholarship presented to you and add any information requested.
 Your answers to questions about your high school, residency, college, major or other factors will determine the scholarships for which you may be eligible.
 If you have any questions, please contact us before 4:00pm on the day of the deadline at 419-733-0568 or email@example.com

 May I see a listing of the scholarships available through the Wapakoneta Area Community Foundation?

 Yes, please click here for a list of scholarships.
 As you complete the online application, you will answer questions about your residency, school, grade point average, major and other factors.
 You will need to read eligibility requirements and answer some questions to confirm your interest and eligibility.
 Your application may provide to you different scholarships than it does to your best friend because of your answers to questions.
 If you believe you were not given an opportunity to see a scholarship, but think you would be eligible, please contact us as soon as possible.

 I sent an email link to someone through the online application asking them to respond with a recommendation letter.
 He can’t open the link.
 What should we do?